isratrade/foreman_api_v3/README.md

-# ForetelloApiV21
+# ForemanApiV3

-Plugin for Foreman & Katello API v2.1, which is based on v2 controllers but uses the response format according to the [jsonapi.org  specification](http://www.jsonapi.org).
+Plugin for Foreman API v3, which is based on v2 controllers but uses the response format according to the [jsonapi.org  specification](http://www.jsonapi.org).

 ## Installation